Internet relationship

 An internet relationship is a relationship between people who have met online, and in many cases know each other only via the Internet.
 Online relationships are similar in many ways to pen pal relationships.
 This relationship can be romantic, platonic, or based on business affairs.
 An internet relationship (or online relationship) is generally sustained for a certain amount of time before being titled a relationship, just as in-person relationships.
 The major difference here is that an internet relationship is sustained via computer or online service, and the individuals in the relationship may or may not ever meet each other in person.
 Otherwise, the term is quite broad and can include relationships based upon text, video, audio, or even virtual character.
 This relationship can be between people in different regions, different countries, different sides of the world, or even people who reside in the same area but do not communicate in person.
+This is often facilitated via online spaces, like chatrooms and direct messages.

 Technological advances

 According to J. Michael Jaffe, author of Gender, Pseudonyms, and CMC: Masking Identities and Baring Souls, "the Internet was originally established to expedite communication between governmental scientists and defense experts, and was not at all intended to be the popular 'interpersonal mass medium' it has become", yet new and revolutionary devices enabling the mass public to communicate online are constantly being developed and released.

 Rather than having many devices for different uses and ways of interacting, communicating online is more accessible and cheaper by having an Internet function built into one device, such as mobile phones, tablets, laptops, and smartphones.
-Other ways of communicating online with these devices are via services and applications such as Email, Skype, iChat, instant messaging programs, social networking services, asynchronous discussion groups, online games, virtual worlds and the World Wide Web.
+Other ways of communicating online with these devices are via services and applications such as Email, Videotelephony (via FaceTime or Zoom), instant messages, social networking services, asynchronous discussion groups or virtual worlds.

 Some of these ways of communicating online are asynchronous (meaning not in real time), such as YouTube and some are synchronous (immediate communication), such as Twitter.
 Synchronous communication occurs when two or more participants are interacting in real time via voice or text chat.